TACC-Cloud/agave-docs/docs/agave/archive/beginners-guides/_running-a-simulation.rst

    jobs-output -D -P output.txt 0001409784588509-5056a550b8-0001-007

 HTTP isn't the best way to download directories, so if you need to pull down your entire job directory, try using the ``files-get`` command in the CLI.
-Alternatively, if you need to move your job output to another system you've registered in Tapis (Agave), you can have Agave transfer the entire directory for you.
+Alternatively, if you need to move your job output to another system you've registered in Tapis, you can have Tapis transfer the entire directory for you.